Find a Class

 Summer Program for Children

 The Eliot School is excited to announce that the Summer Program for Children has returned for 2022!
-The eight-week program is scheduled to run from June 22 through August 12, 2022 and will take place in our Schoolhouse as well as specially constructed, outdoor classrooms under the tents.
+The 8-week program will run from June 22 through August 12 and will take place in our schoolhouse as well as specially constructed, outdoor classrooms under tents.

-Each week of the eight-week program will have a specific theme that students will explore in a variety of mediums including wood, fiber, paper, and more.
+Each week has a specific theme that students will explore in a variety of mediums including wood, fiber, paper, and more.

 Class size is limited.
 Register today.